Types of neck pain

 Whiplash is left until last on this list because it can potentially include all other types!
 Whiplash is a type of injury to the neck, where the neck quickly moves backward and forwards.
 This is common with head on collision car accidents, sports injuries or other traumas.

 This can damage the nerves, joints, bones, ligaments and muscles.
 This can result not only in pain in the neck but damaging the nerves to the head, shoulder or arms, causing other symptoms.
 If a whiplash occurs an x-ray is important to rule out a serious pathology.
+It is highly recommended to consult a whiplash specialist in Singapore.

 sleeping positions for neck pain